kyvernfoundation/isorro/tools/browser.md

 ## Firefox
 You want the best browser that respects your data and privacy.
 [website](https://www.mozilla.org/en-US/firefox/new/)

-At Mozilla, the privacy is fundamental to a healthy internet.
 ## Microsoft Edge
 You want the best boat for surfing the web: Copilot artificial intelligence and a host of other practical functions are built in.
 [website](https://www.bing.com)